How to Write an Operations Plan Section of your Business Plan

 Create an outline of the day-to-day activities of the production process.
 This includes the hours of operation, days the business will be open, and whether the business is seasonal or not.

 Mention the location of your business, other branches you have, and their locations.
-You may also include images or drawings of the buildings, lease documents, real estate agreements, and other relevant documents.
+If available, include images or drawings of the buildings, lease documents, real estate agreements, and other relevant documents.
 If you include these in your plan, mention why they’re crucial.

 Describe the tools and machinery you use.
 You should also include the cost of the equipment; these will be important to predict financial requirements.